botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 {{ editMessage channel_id message_id new_message_content }}
 ```

-The `channel_id` is the ID of the channel in which the message is located.
-The `message_id` is the ID of the message you
+The `channel_id` is the ID of the channel containing the message.
+The `message_id` is the ID of the message you want to
-want to edit.
-The `new_message_content` is the new content you want to set for the message, completely replacing it.
+edit.
+The `new_message_content` is the new content of the message, which will completely overwrite the existing content.
+See [Editing Embeds](#editing-embeds) if you only want to change certain fields of an existing embed while leaving
-You should note that YAGPDB can only edit messages from itself, just like you cannot edit someone else's messages.
+others intact.
+You should note that YAGPDB can only edit messages from itself, just like you cannot edit someone else's
+messages.

 For a quick demonstration, consider the following code: